Emergency Plumbing Kit: 15 Must-Have Items Every Homeowner Needs

 When to Put Down the Wrench and Call a Pro

-DIY plumbing tools are powerful for first-response damage control — but they have limits.
-Refer to our full plumbing emergency guide for a deeper breakdown of what qualifies as a true emergency versus a DIY fix.
+DIY plumbing tools are powerful for first-response damage control, but they have limits.
+Our emergency plumber decision guide breaks down what qualifies as a true emergency versus a DIY fix.
+For pipe-specific issues, the burst pipe repair guide walks through both immediate response and long-term cost expectations.

 Call a licensed plumber immediately if: